Firstly, an image that shows the Cosmos according to the Sumerian mythology:

 Primordial Sea (Nammu)

-The Primordial Sea/Ocean (Nammu) is the Universe: uncreated, eternal and infinite, enclosing the creatress matter of all that will come into being, primeval amniotic fluid that has given form to all that has been, that is and that will be.
+The Primordial Sea (Nammu) is the Universe: uncreated, eternal and infinite, enclosing the creatress matter of all that will come into being, primeval amniotic fluid that has given form to all that has been, that is and that will be.
 The Earth (Ki) is the plane/circle passing through the Ecliptic, and the Zodiac surrounding it.
 The Terrestrial Ocean (Abzu) is the “whirlpool” produced by the orbits of the planets of the Solar System.
-The Sky (An) is the Starry Sky above/north of the Solar System.
-Hell (Kur: another proof that the Kur of which I spoke in my previous article is indeed the burial mound/realm of death) is the Starry Sky under/south of the Solar System.
+The Sky (An) is the Starry Sky above the Solar System.
+Hell (Kur: another proof that the Kur of which I speak in my previous article is indeed the burial mound/realm of the dead) is the Starry Sky below the Solar System.

 The Sumerian mythology contains a poem, called “The Dream of Dumuzi”, strikingly similar in many ways to Baldr’s myth summarized above.
-In this poem the god Dumuzi has premonitions of his destiny, by dreams showing his upcoming death.
+In this poem the god Dumuzi has premonitions of his destiny, through dreams that shows his imminent death.
 He knows he will be killed by a band of brigands but hopes nevertheless to avoid the inevitable and asks all the creatures of nature to cry for him.
 On several occasions the god is captured by the brigands, but manages to escape.
 At the end he seeks refuge in a pen in the desert but the brigands capture him and destiny is fulfilled.
-After the death of Dumuzi follow the lamentation and Geshtinanna – his sister – starts looking for him in the realm of death, at the end succeeding to bring him back to life.
+After the death of Dumuzi follows the ritualistic lamentation and Geshtinanna – his sister – starts looking for him in the realm of death, finally succeeding in bringing him back to life.

-The similarities with the myth of Baldr’s death are many: already the title of the poem reminds of the “Baldrs Draumar” (“Dreams of Baldr”), then we have the premonitions of death while sleeping, the attempt to avoid death, the participation of all living creatures, the fulfillment of destiny despite the caring to avoid it, and the final search in the realm of death to bring the god back to life.
-We can quite easily make a parallel between the deities trying more times to harm Baldr, until when he eventually dies, and the brigands that capture more times Dumuzi without being able to kill him, until when they finally succeed in their purpose.
+The similarities with the myth of Baldr’s death are many: already the title of the poem reminds of the “Baldrs Draumar” (“Dreams of Baldr”), then we have the premonitions of death during sleep, the attempt to avoid death, the participation of all living creatures, the fulfillment of destiny despite the efforts to avoid it, and the final search in the realm of death to bring the god back to life.
+We can quite easily make a parallel between the deities trying repeatedly to harm Baldr, until his eventual death, and the brigands that capture more times Dumuzi without being able to kill him, until when they finally succeed in their purpose.

 Lemminkäinen is brought back to life by his mother:

-Baldr, Dumuzi, Osiris and Lemminkäinen represent all the dead Sun that returns to life after the Winter Solstice (to then increase its radiance up to the Summer Solstice) and the child that, after completing the initiation ritual, comes out from the burial mound, he too reborn at dawn on Winter Solstice/Yule.
+Baldr, Dumuzi, Osiris and Lemminkäinen all represent the dead Sun that returns to life after the Winter Solstice (to then increase its brightness up until the Summer Solstice) and the child that, after completing the initiation ritual, comes out from the burial mound, he too reborn at the dawn of Winter Solstice/Yule.

 Höðr, Seth and the other entities that kill the Sun God are manifestations of Autumn and Winter, the seasons when – respectively – the Sun grows old and dies.